AshSama12/adult-dataset-regression-svr-vs-linear-regression/README.md

    - Evaluated using MSE and R² Score.

 4. **Comparison**:
-   - Compared the performance of both models using the same dataset.
+   - The performance of both models was compared using the same dataset.

 ## Results